karshPrime/SysHacks/README.md

 Render the periodic table directly in the terminal, with colour coding for groups and properties of each element.

+### `refresh.sh`
+Drop system caches and report memory usage before and after — total, used, free, shared, and buffer/cache.

 ### `resistor.c`
 Decode resistor colour bands.
 Pass band colours (e.g. `blue red green gold`) to get the resistance value, or run with no arguments for a reference table.